goma/goma/docs/material_file/mechanical_and_constitutive/liquid_constitutive_equation.rst

     model will take relatively more iterations to converge to an answer.
 The user should expect
     this and not be too troubled (it’s alright to be troubled a little).

+TURBULENT_SA
+    Spalart Allmaras turbulence model.
+This model is a one-equation model.
+    The viscosity term is the kinematic viscosity, thus density should be 1.

+    Wall functions are expected to be provided in an external field DIST or see turbulence documentation on how to calculate wall distance in goma.

+TURBULENT_SA_DYNAMIC
+    Same as TURBULENT_SA but multiplies kinematic viscosity by density in the momentum equation to get a dynamic viscosity.

 --------
 Examples
 --------